Aston Martin RHAM/1

-The Aston Martin RHAM/1 was a highly modified Aston Martin DBS V8 racing car, developed by Robin Hamilton, built with the intention of racing at the 24 Hours of Le Mans.
+The Aston Martin RHAM/1 was a racing car developed by Robin Hamilton, built with the intention of racing at the 24 Hours of Le Mans.
 After development by Hamilton, RHAM/1 competed in the 1977 and 1979 24 Hours of Le Mans, finishing 17th overall and 3rd in the GTP class in the 1977 race.
 The car has also held the World Land Speed Record, for towing a caravan, at the speed of 124.91 mph.

 Design

 After completing his apprenticeship with Rolls-Royce in Derby, Robin Hamilton set up Robin Hamilton Motors in Tutbry with David Jack.
 At Robin Hamilton Motors they specialised solely in Aston Martins.
 Hamilton gained large experience with Aston Martin DBS V8's and AM V8's while at the specialist.
 Hamilton's DBS V8 (DBSV8/10038/RC) was only the second ever production Aston Martin V8 to take to the track.
 Competing on 6 April 1974, with the first raced V8 being a DBS V8 in 1970 at the AMOC Curborough Sprint.

-With Hamilton's experience DBSV8/10038/RC was developed and developed and after large modifications to the car over the three years of 1974 to 1977, the car became unrecognisable and the original chassis number of DBSV8/10038/RC, was changed to RHAM/1 (Robin Hamilton Aston Martin #1).
-Which was the car that would finally fulfil Hamilton's intentions of racing at Le Mans.
+With Hamilton's experience, the DBS V8/10038/RC was developed.
+After large modifications to the car over the three years of 1974 to 1977, the car became unrecognisable and its designation was changed to RHAM/1 (Robin Hamilton Aston Martin #1).
 Whilst this is not a works car, support was provided by the Aston Martin factory, and indeed lessons learned from the MIRA wind tunnel test sessions were applied to the V8 Vantage in the form of front air dam and rear spoiler.

-Racing History
+Racing history

 1974

 In 1974, Staffordshire based Aston Martin specialist, Robin Hamilton began competing a lightly modified 1969 DBS V8 (DBS/10038/RC) in Aston Martin Owners Club events.
 The first major alterations that were made to 10038/RC were made to make the car conform to Group 4 regulations and bring the car into line with the then current production AM V8 by fitting the latter's single headlight AM V8 front end.

 To make the Le Mans dreams possible the Aston Martin V8 was homologated for racing, which involved registering the car with both the RAC MSA (now MSA) and the FIA.